 What is the role of my child or young person's class teacher?

 The role of the class teacher is to:

-• Ensure that all pupils have access to Quality First Teaching/ Ordinarily Available Inclusive Practice and that the curriculum is adapted to meet your child's individual needs (also known as differentiation).
+• Ensure that all pupils have access to Quality First Teaching/Ordinarily Available Inclusive Practice and that the curriculum is adapted to meet your child's individual needs.